Getting NetIDs for Affiliate Populations

 Special Populations in Manifest allows the creation of new Identities that are NetID Eligible, but this functionality should only be used when appropriate.
-This document outlines when Manifest should be used to create a identity for an affiliate and when other means, such as requesting POI status from HR or assigning a Guest NetID should be used.
+This document outlines when Manifest should be used to invite an affiliate and when other means, such as requesting POI status from HR or issuing a Guest NetID should be used.

 Who can get a NetID?

-There are several different ways that a person can obtain a NetID, each with their own intended usage.
+If Federation is not for you, there are several different ways that a person can obtain a NetID if they don't already have one, each with their own intended usage.

 - Persons eligible as HRS Person of Interest such as external contractors and emeritus faculty and staff.
 Contact your departmental HR office, or the UW Service Center for more information.

-When should you use Manifest to create new Identities?
+When should you use an invite from Manifest to create new Identities?

-Identities created in Special Populations (Spec Pop) through Manifest are NetID eligible and can be added to groups for the purpose of provisioning locally managed resources such as a departmental website.
+Identities created for people in Special Populations (Spec Pop) through an invite to a Manifest group are NetID eligible and can be added to groups and authorized for electronic services just as any other NetID can.

 As of February 2020 for technical reasons, Identities created through Special Populations alone cannot currently be issued a Wiscard.